hexojs/site/source/docs/plugins.md

 `layout` | Theme layout to use.
 This value can be an array or a string.
 When it's an array, Hexo'll use the first matched layout.
 `locals` | Page variables

-If you don't need to render contents with templates.
-You can bind contents on routes directly:
+If you don't need to render contents with templates, you can bind contents on routes directly:

 ``` js
 hexo.route.set('feed.xml', content);